Olical/oli.me.uk/source/_posts/2013-09-22-classless-javascript-continued.markdown

+---
+layout: post
+title: "Classless JavaScript - Continued"
+date: 2013-09-22 19:57
+comments: true
+categories:
+ - javascript
+ - oop
+ - classes
+---

 *This is a follow on from my previous post, [Classless JavaScript][].
 You might want to read, or at least skim, that first.*

 I've been having a think about all this classless JavaScript stuff, which is basically normal JavaScript without traditional constructors, and I've come up with a few ideas to refine it.
 The first of which being **DRY** (Don't Repeat Yourself).
-I'm going to show you the things I thought of and a few working examples of object loving format.
+I'm going to show you the things I thought of and a few working examples of this strange technique.

 <!-- more -->